Kategorien

 Choose your character!

 Brightway (Brightway Innovation Intelligent Technology (Suzhou) Co., Ltd.) produces scooters for the NAVEE and Xiaomi brand.
 The latest additions to the Xiaomi portfolio are the Electric Scooter 3 Lite, 4, 4 Pro and 4 Ultra.
 With exception of the 4 Pro, all are produced by Brightway.
+If you’re hearing the name Brightway for the first time and want to learn more about every Xiaomi scooter released, check out my previous blog post.

 The cheapest Xiaomi/Brightway model is the 3 Lite.
 It costs almost the same as the Xiaomi/Ninebot Mi 1S, but has somewhat weaker specs, such as a 5200mAh instead of a 7650mAh battery.
 So what’s the point of buying this seemingly inferior scooter?
 Well… it’s security research!
 By studying the inner workings of the 3 Lite, both from a hardware and a software standpoint, we can shed a light onto how serious Brightway takes security in their scooters.

 In this blog post, I will be dismantling my newly bought 3 Lite scooter.
-First, I’m giving insights into the pairing and activation procedure, after which I describe the available registers, the command and message format and the structure of the serial numbers.
+After an initial introduction, I’m giving insights into the pairing and activation procedure, after which I describe the available registers, the command and message format and the structure of the serial numbers.
 It follows a detailed description of all the hardware and respective SOC memory layouts, after which I look at the UART and BLE protocols.
 Lastly, I will talk about the obvious security flaws discovered in the 3 Lite and how this relates to all other new Xiaomi scooter models.

 Pairing process